"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Conclusion

 \section{Conclusion}

-This systematic literature review provides a comprehensive analysis of how Social VR has been studied as a medium for collaboration.
-Drawing from 62 relevant articles, we identified key themes illustrating how Social VR facilitates collaboration at the individual, group, and environmental levels.
-The findings highlight its potential to enhance teamwork by fostering immersion, enabling expressive and customizable avatars, and facilitating social presence through nonverbal and spatial cues.
-Yet, important gaps remain in studying long-term collaboration dynamics, team-level processes such as trust-building, and the role of avatar design on shaping self-presentation and group cohesion.
+This scoping review provides a comprehensive analysis of how Social VR has been studied as a medium for collaboration.
+Drawing from 62 relevant articles, we identified three conceptual levels (i.e., individual, team, and affordances) that shape how collaboration unfolds in Social VR.
+Our findings highlight its potential to enhance teamwork by fostering presence, supporting expressive and customizable avatars, and enabling social presence through nonverbal and spatial cues.
+The review also revealed important gaps in this research area, such as examining long-term collaboration dynamics, team-level processes such as trust-building, and the influence of avatar design on shaping self-presentation and group identity.

-Based on the themes and findings, we encourage researchers and practitioners to investigate sustained collaboration across diverse teams, develop standardized evaluation frameworks, and embrace the unique affordances of Social VR to create more engaging, inclusive, and transformative collaborative experiences.
+Building on these insights, this paper encourages researchers and practitioners to move beyond short-term experimental designs and explore how Social VR can support sustained collaboration across diverse teams, domains, and cultural contexts.
+Taken together, this review highlights both the promise and the limitations of Social VR as a medium for facilitating collaboration.
+For CSCW, it highlights a renewed opportunity to shape the theories, methods, and design practices that will determine whether Social VR becomes a fleeting novelty or a sustainable foundation for the future of remote collaboration.